G1ll0u/Millenaire-Documentation/README.md

 **armoury bakery quarry**

 You can play with all these aspects by simply manipulating txt files.
+* You can create an entire culture
+* edit and create goals
-* You can create or edit goals
+* create or edit properties of buildings for normal, controlled or custom controlled villages
+*
 ### Deployment
 When you install Millénaire for the first time, it deploys all its cultures data and settings in '/mods/millénaire' AND '/mods/millenaire-custom'.